Screen – Central Station (Central do Brasil)

-(This is exactly how I felt when I approached the altar on my third visit to my church on July 5, 2015, to offer my Prayer of Salvation.
+(This is exactly how I felt when I approached the altar on my third visit to my church, to offer my Prayer of Salvation.
 I was near-starved spiritually.
 Among the faithful who came to the altar to accept me as a brother and placed their generous hands on me, I too fell faint.
 This is when my life turned around, like a palindrome, causing the past and the future to make sense.)

 The following morning, Dora and Josué are revivified.
 They find Josué’s brothers in a village that looks like the end of the world.
 The brothers are near-Biblical in their simplicity and their power.
 Her mission fulfilled, Dora boards a bus back to Rio, having undergone the most amazing change.
 For years, I so envied Dora’s change, not realizing that it was within my reach.
 How blessed I am that God loves old fools and is willing to work patiently on them.